 When your turtle stops eating or eats less than its usual diet, it can be concerning for you.
 But I would suggest you observe the turtle carefully for the next two days at least.
 Remember that turtles are hardy animals, and going without food for three to five days won’t affect them at all.

 If it doesn’t start eating within this stipulated period, you will have to observe it.
 Firstly, check for any sign of sickness.
 If you think it has stopped eating for illness, it is better to consult the vet ASAP.
 Also, breathing difficulty can be lethal if not treated timely.

 Check the water temperature and make changes if need be.
 You might have to add extra light for it.
 Also, the UVB light will lose its heating capacity due to debris and dust on it.
 Clean the lighting fixtures to maintain the right temperature.

-Also, check the water cleanliness.
-It is advised that you change 50% of tank water once every 3 weeks to keep it clean and tidy.
+Also, check the water’s cleanliness.
+It is advised that you change 50% of the tank water once every 3 weeks to keep it clean and tidy.

-I have even seen my painted turtle eating cooked and boiled chicken and fishes.
+I have even seen my painted turtle eating cooked and boiled chicken and fish.
 So, you can try this too.